Force mains, pressure sewers, siphons, valves, and appurtenances

 Air, vacuum, and pressure transients

-A low-pressure sewer system usually relies on grinder pumps at individual properties or small clusters.
-The grinder pump macerates solids and pushes wastewater through a small pressure main.
-These systems are useful in flat, rocky, high-groundwater, or low-density areas where deep gravity trenches and many lift stations would be costly.
+A low-pressure sewer system relies on grinder pumps at individual properties or small clusters.
+The grinder pump macerates solids and pushes wastewater through a small-diameter pressure main, so trenches are shallow and slope is not required.
+These systems fit flat, rocky, high-groundwater, or low-density areas where deep gravity trenches and many lift stations would be uneconomical.
+Common exam angles: a power outage stops the pumps (flow stops, and homeowner storage is limited), a home pump alarm signals a high level or pump fault, and the pressure main can be smaller because conveyance is mechanical, not gravity-driven.

 Inverted siphons